Luos-io/Documentation/docs/api/api-json.md

 ### Node assert messages

-Nodes can assert if a critical issue occurs (see [self-healing](/embedded/services/self-healing.html#assert) for more information).
-In this case, the Gate sends an assertion message indicating that this node is no longer available and some details about the crash:
+Nodes can assert if a critical issue occurs (see [self-healing](../tools/monitoring.md) for more information).
+In this case, the gate sends an assertion message indicating that this node is no longer available and some details about the crash:

 ```JSON
 {